flutter/website/src/_includes/docs/swift-package-manager/migrate-swift-plugin.md

    version of the plugin name.
    :::

-5. If your plugin has a `PrivacyInfo.xcprivacy`, move it to `Sources/plugin_name_ios/PrivacyInfo.xcprivacy` and uncomment the resource in the Package.swift file.
+5. If your plugin has a `PrivacyInfo.xcprivacy` file, move it to `Sources/plugin_name_ios/PrivacyInfo.xcprivacy` and uncomment the resource in the `Package.swift` file.

    ```swift title="Package.swift"
                resources: [